Nagendra-KJ/LearnOS/Notes/notes.md

 All fields are optional.

-1. segment - The segment whose memory we are trying to access (by default it is the data segment)
+1. segment - The segment whose memory we are trying to access (by default it is the data segment, and if base register is BP, stack segment is used)
 2. base - The base address from where we calculate our displacement.
 For 16 bit mode this base address has to be stored in BP/BX
 3. index - The index we try to add to the base.
 For 16 bit mode this base address has to be stored in SI/DI
 4. scale - Only for 32 and 64 bit processors, 1, 2, 4 or 8